Road to Hana (Hana Highway)

 • The speed limit along the road is 25 mph.

-• Paia Town is a good place to stop if you need provisions along the way.
+• Paia is a good place to stop if you need provisions along the way.

 • Some tour companies offer wheelchair-adapted vehicles.